La Bufadora Ensenada: Is it Worth a Visit?

 Souvenir shopping is more relaxed and the famous lobster lunch is there too.
 You can get lobster lunch in many places, but Puerto Nuevo is the iconic Baja place for it.
 Lots of options.
 The drive is beautiful as well, the the option for an inland route and adding on a wine tasting (if you leave early).

-Ask about Puerto Nuevo for a Custom Tour here.
+Ask about Puerto Nuevo private driver here.

 To avoid the construction traffic, go to Valle de Guadalupe, Northeast of town.
 Will be about the same time in transport, but no traffic gridlock.
 We also set up ATV and Horseback, and Wine Tasting Tours there.
 Granted there is no water spout, but the wine valley is a nice change from the ocean.